 Which Health Sharing Plans Cover Maternity?

 Most health sharing plans cover maternity expenses, but only after a waiting period of 10-12 months.
 Medi-Share covers maternity after 12 months on their family plan.
 CHM covers normal pregnancy after 12 months of membership.
 Zion HealthShare includes maternity in their standard coverage.
-CrowdHealth uses a $3,000 member commitment model for maternity events.
+CrowdHealth uses a $500 member commitment per health event, including maternity.

 Key Facts